AEDA ( An Easier Data Augmentation Technique for Text Classification )

 - Between 1 to

-represents the length of the sentence.
+n/3wherenrepresents the length of the sentence.

 The authors mention that they want to increase the complexity of the sentence but doesn't want to add too many punctuation marks which would interfere with the semantic meaning of the sentence.